 This is a very popular strategy to gain the attention of your students.
 The teacher calls out a statement, then the students need to respond!
-Check out our Attention-Grabbing Phrase Cards.
+Check out our Attention-Grabbing Phrase Cards for ideas.

 You could also vote each week on the one the class wants to use!

-This idea is best suited to the early years, and they love it!
-The idea is the students must complete the compound word!
-You may like to use our compound cards to assist students!
+This attention-getting idea is best suited to younger students, and they love it!
+The idea is the students must complete the compound word (you may opt to use our compound cards to assist students)!

 Here are some examples: